sandywalker/smart-migrate/README.md

 Java based data migration tool,Cross-platform,Cross-database

-The app is tested with mysql and oracle,sqlserver,db2 or other database are also support theoretically ,but i dont have enough time to test it in all platforms/databases,so if you use this tool,make sure to test with theses databases and report bug to me, thanks!
+The app is tested with mysql and oracle, sqlserver,db2 or other database are also support theoretically ,but i dont have enough time to test it in all platforms/databases,so if you use this tool,make sure to test with theses databases and report bug to me, thanks!